 I remember being a young girl looking though the big bay doors at Fire Station 1, in awe of all the fire trucks lined up in the firehall.
 I now come to work and walk though that same bay, I jump on those fire trucks and respond to calls with my crew.
 I can’t express how very proud and fulfilled I feel to do so.
 I’m mindful to take a moment to appreciate what was once a distant dream for me, is now an incredible reality.

 I love what I do, and I love the people I work with.
 It’s great to have a job you truly enjoy, it’s exciting to come to work when you are looking forward to what the shift will bring.

 I am the second female full-time Firefighter/Paramedic to be hired at SCES (previously women have been in part-time firefighting roles).
-Our first female member has been on the department for about 11 years, she certainly paved the way for women Firefighter/Paramedics in Strathcona County.
+Our first female member has been on the department since 2009, she certainly paved the way for women Firefighter/Paramedics in Strathcona County.

 Women only constitute approximately 4% of firefighters nationwide, this percentage includes both volunteer and career firefighters combined.
 Our department holds a recruitment process almost every year.